-The following information has was received from the Zwartfontein management:
+The Fresh Water Report was compiled according to the initial information received from the Zwartfontein management:

 "The proposed development entails the increase in height of the existing Zwartfontein dam wall with 2.3m.
-The existing dam wall height is $\pm 11.7$ m and with the increase the maximum dam wall height will be 14m.
+The existing dam wall height is $\pm 11.7m$ and with the increase the maximum dam wall height will be 14m.